Last Updated on April 19, 2023

 Smaller dogs, often marketed as mini Corgis, are likely not purebreds and are penalized by the AKC.

-Check out this video of an adorable Pembroke Welsh Corgi playing fetch.
+Check out this video of an adorable Pembroke Welsh pup playing fetch.

 How Much Does a Corgi Cost from a Breeder?

-Reputable breeders will likely present you with Corgi dogs with superior lineage.
+Reputable breeders will likely present you with pups with superior lineage.
 They will range anywhere from $2,000 up to $10,000.

 One can even go to the AKC website to find breeders in your area.